General (scope, time limits)

 Following allocation to a canton, asylum seekers may contact a legal advice agency or the legal representative allocated free of charge at relevant steps of the first instance procedure before the decision, in particular if an additional interview is held on the grounds for asylum.[93]
 In fact, usually there is a change of legal representation after the triage in the extended procedure.
 However, the legal representative assigned at the federal asylum centre can continue to represent the asylum seeker in exceptional cases if a relation of trust has developed.[94]

-Following a public call for tenders, the SEM appointed several organisations active in the cantons to provide legal protection after the asylum seeker’s allocation to a canton.[94]
-An updated list of all organisations providing legal representation for asylum seekers in the different regions of Switzerland (both those appointed by the SEM as well as other organisations) is available on the website of the Swiss Refugee Council.[95]
+Following a public call for tenders, the SEM appointed several organisations active in the cantons to provide legal protection after the asylum seeker’s attribution to the extended procedure.[95]
+An updated list of all organisations providing legal representation for asylum seekers in the different regions of Switzerland (both those appointed by the SEM as well as other organisations) is available on the website of the Swiss Refugee Council.[96]

 The system of legal representation in the extended procedure implemented by the SEM covers solely the decisive steps of the asylum procedure.
 It does not include the submission of an appeal to the Federal Administrative Court, a task for which they could be reimbursed afterwards by the Court if the appeal is not considered as doomed to fail.
-Furthermore, several activities traditionally carried out by the legal advice offices active in the cantons do not fall within the scope of application under the new Asylum Act and the related ordinances, for instance family reunification procedures, contacts and reaching out to health professionals or questions relating to accommodation.[96]
+Furthermore, several activities traditionally carried out by the legal advice offices active in the cantons do not fall within the scope of application under the new Asylum Act and the related ordinances, for instance family reunification procedures, contacts and reaching out to health professionals or questions relating to accommodation.[97]
 When asylum seekers are attributed to a canton where another language is spoken than in the one spoken where the federal centre was located, this can represent an obstacle for the legal representative.
 Complementary interviews will be conducted in the initial federal asylum centre in the language of that centre, and the decision will also be written in that language.
-A further obstacle for legal representatives in the extended procedure is that the SEM does not allow access to the minutes of the interview on the asylum grounds, except if there is a complementary interview, in which case they only have access the evening (after 17h) before the day of the interview.
+A further obstacle for legal representatives in the extended procedure is that the SEM does not allow access to the minutes of the interview on the asylum grounds, except if there is a complementary interview.
+In this case they only have access two hours before the interview or – in case the legal representative has to travel a long way to the federal centre where the interview will take place – the evening (after 17h) before the day of the interview.
 This time is insufficient to prepare for the interview, especially if it is written in a language that the legal representative does not completely master.
 This also does not allow for adequate exchange with the asylum seeker, especially when a translator is needed.
-Nevertheless, it is a little bit better than the old practice, when access was only granted 30 minutes before the interview.

 The procedural steps that the legal advisory offices receive remuneration from the SEM for are significantly reduced compared to the accelerated procedure, which means a much lower compensation for legal protection in the extended procedure.
 To be compensated for the costs of the appeal, the legal representative must apply to the court to be granted free legal representation, which if granted is only paid after the judgment.
 The only partial remuneration of legal assistance means that in practice, there are steps that are not or insufficiently covered by the compensation received from the state (e.g. the study of files, obtention of means of proof, interpreters, expenses for journeys to see the client etc.).
 This is especially problematic if asylum seekers are in prison or lodged far away from the legal advisory office (see chapter Detention: Legal Assistance).